dhelgerson/ObsidianVault/eth/Federal trade commission.md

 Incident 3:
 - late 2009, hacked the admin account once again
-- Obtained card data on 69,000 customers from 28 hotels
+- Obtained card data on 69,000 customers from 28 hotels The Case:
+- FTC filed suit in US district court in AZ which was transferred to the district court
+- FTC alleged certain unfair and deceptive practices that resulted in $10.6m in fraudulent charges
+	- credit card data stored in plaintext
+	- easily guessed passwords
+- Wyndham filed a motion to dismiss
+- district ourt denied the motion
+- appelate court agreed to hear the case
+-